5 Tips on How to Manage a Remote Team

 Some companies like Zapier, Trello, and Buffer have had remote employees since as early as 2012.
-And due to the COVID-19 pandemic, many more companies have switched their employees to remote work–and some plan to keep it that way even after social distancing is a thing of the past.
+And due to the COVID-19 pandemic, many more companies switched their employees to remote work–but still after 3 years, companies are planning to keep it that way, even after social distancing is a thing of the past.

 So whether your company is already remote or you simply want to be prepared to manage a remote team someday soon, read on to learn the ins and outs of keeping your team on track from your home.